Mildreddzre/Mildred-Dzre/README.md

-Hi there, I'm [Mildred Mawunyo Dzre] 👋
+Hi there 👋, I'm Mildred Mawunyo Dzre
 ============================================================================================================================================

 Accountant and Data Analyst
 ---------------------------
+ABOUT ME
 I am a resourceful Accountant exploring the world of data analytics to help institutions uncover valuable insights within their financials.
 With my knowledge of the accounting process and data analytics tools, I clean, analyze and and create compelling visualizations for institutions to make data-driven decisions by identifying process improvements which increases efficiency and helps manage financial risk.